-Other tunable hyperparameters of the framework include the dimensionality $d$ and the runtime of the analog stages $T$.
-In most of our demonstrations, we ensured that the input has the same dimensionality as the hidden state (so as to trivialize $W_{\mathrm{in}}$).
-In cases where they don't match, we may consider the input projection into $\mb R^d$ to be a preprocessing step independent of Neural CRN execution, so as to restrict the learning pipeline to two phases.
+Other tunable hyperparameters in the framework include the dimensionality $d$ and the runtime of the analog stages $T$.
+In most of our demonstrations, we ensured that the hidden state has the same dimensionality as the input (so as to trivialize $W_{\mathrm{in}}$).
+In cases where they do not match, we may consider this input projection to be a preprocessing step independent of Neural CRN execution, so as to preserve the two-phase execution.
 The parameter $T$ loosely represents the depth of the network, analogous to the number of hidden layers in conventional neural networks.
-In the presence of nonlinearity, it additionally represents the extent to which nonlinearity is applied in the input-to-output transformation.
-However, this parameter should be tuned in conjunction with the $f_\theta$, while being cognizant of the latter's growth rate.
-A lower $T$ might lead to underexpression of the nonlinearity, whereas a higher $T$ value might lead to vanishing or exploding gradients\cite{hochreiter1997long} (possibly due to the autocatalytic elements in $f_\theta$).
+In the presence of nonlinearity, it additionally represents the extent to which the nonlinearity is applied in the input-to-output transformation.
+Therefore, this parameter should be tuned in conjunction with $f_\theta$, while being cognizant of the latter's growth rate.
+A lower value $T$ could lead to underexpression of the nonlinearity, whereas a higher value $T$ could lead to vanishing or exploding gradients \cite{hochreiter1997long} (possibly due to the autocatalytic elements in $f_\theta$).
 In addition, the values of $y^{\mathrm{ON/OFF}}$ in the classification tasks and the learning rate $\eta$ can also cause gradient instabilities and should be appropriately tuned.
 Another hyperparameter of note is $\epsilon$, the runtime of the discrete stages.
-Its value should be defined based on the relative rates of the fast unimolecular and slow bimolecular reactions.
+Ideally, its value should be an order of magnitude less than the value of $T$ and should be set based on the relative rates of fast unimolecular and slow bimolecular reactions.